lmunday/LinkedIn-Learning/README.md

-# Practical GitHub Actions
+# Practical GitHub Copilot
-This is the repository for the LinkedIn Learning course Practical GitHub Actions.
+This is the repository for the LinkedIn Learning course Practical GitHub Copilot.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![Practical GitHub Actions][lil-thumbnail-url]
+![Practical GitHub Copilot][lil-thumbnail-url]

-For developer professionals, solving problems is a vital part of the job—particularly solving problems that keep coming up.
-GitHub Actions will let you automate your repetitive problems away, and in this course—created in partnership with GitHub—Ray Villalobos shows you how to set them up to tackle real-world projects.
-Ray starts with the basics of Actions, going over what you can do with them and how they work.
-He then shows you the steps necessary to publish a marketplace action, including creating a workflow, a generator repo Dockerfile, entry point, and action.yml file.
-Finally, Ray takes you through testing and releasing your GitHub Action.

-If you’re a developer looking to advance your career, or a recent computer science grad searching for a developer role, check out this course to learn practical skills to add your portfolio and enhance your standing in a competitive job market.
+Copilot–a paid service from GitHub–is revolutionizing the way code is written.
+According to reports from developers who use it, a vast majority feel more productive and can perform repetitive tasks almost twice as fast.
+If you're interested in learning how to solve problems with Copilot and become a more efficient developer, join instructor Ray Villalobos in this hands-on course as he shows you not just how to use Copilot to find the best solutions to concrete code problems, but how to make it work best in specific contexts.
+From setup to navigating the tools to refining the results, Ray demonstrates the practical applications of Copilot’s powerful features.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.